notaryproject/specifications/specs/plugin-extensibility.md

   // hash the payload using this hash algorithm "hashAlgorithm": "SHA_256" | "SHA_384" | "SHA_512",

-  // Payload to sign, this is base64 encoded "payload": "<base64 encoded payload to be signed>"
+  // Digest of payload to sign, this is base64 encoded "payloadDigest": "<base64 encoded digest of payload to be signed>" }
-}
 ```